PerformanceApril 8, 2025Updated April 9, 20267 min read

 You can improve your VO2 max by combining high-intensity interval training (HIIT), long slow distance runs, tempo workouts, hill repeats, and cross-training into your weekly routine.
 VO2 max measures the maximum amount of oxygen your body can use during intense exercise and is a strong predictor of cardiovascular fitness, endurance performance, and even lifespan.
 Most people see measurable gains within 4 to 8 weeks of consistent training.

 VO2 Max, or maximal oxygen uptake, is one of the most important metrics for measuring aerobic fitness.
-It refers to the maximum amount of oxygen your body can utilize during intense exercise.
-A higher VO2 Max generally translates to better endurance and cardiovascular health.
+It refers to the maximum amount of oxygen your body can utilize during intense exercise, measured in milliliters of oxygen per kilogram of body weight per minute (ml/kg/min).
+A higher VO2 Max generally translates to better endurance, better cardiovascular health, and lower all-cause mortality risk — which is why the metric has moved from a niche endurance-athlete number to a mainstream longevity marker over the last two years.

 Why does your VO2 Max matter for health and performance?